“Spite is one of the most reliable forces in the universe.”

 The south ridge can be accessed from the head of the small valley between the hiking section of Willingdon’s west ridge and the main mass of the mountain.
 As seen in images #67 and #45 you need to detour around a large cliff band and then trend back to the climber’s right to eventually reach the Willingdon/Crown Col; home to a surprisingly large high altitude tarn.

-Crown Peak’s status as a 11,000er is a matter of debate, but it’s clear that the GPS network feels it belongs (not only my device, but those of several others who have made the effort).
+Crown Peak’s status as an 11,000er is a matter of debate, but it’s clear that the GPS network feels it belongs (not only my device but those of several others who have made the effort).
 Reaching this lofty summit from the col is a fairly straight forward affair.
 I followed the corner of this pyramid-shaped peak for the first half and then slowly drifted to the climber’s right across its west face.
 The only challenge encountered while reaching the summit was a number of downsloping steps that need to be negotiated in the last stages.

 Note that you will require at least two people to be able to open the copper register at Crown’s summit: the first to fail miserably, and the second to make fun of that first person while opening it on their first try (remember the universe operates on spite!).
 I had to settle for taking a picture of me holding the register.